index

 In the following sections, we will see:

-• Which sports are compatible or not?
+• which sports are compatible or not

-• Which materials are the least risky?
+• which materials are least risky

 • mistakes to absolutely avoid